Two colorful condo buildings next to each other.

 • The building operates as a hotel, motel or timeshare.

-• More than 15% of the total condo units are 60 days or more delinquent, or behind, on their HOA dues.
+• More than 15% of the total condo units are 60 days or more delinquent, or behind, on their HOA fees.

-The type of mortgage you choose to finance a condo depends largely on how you wish to use the property (like as a primary residence or investment property), your financial situation and whether the condo meets specific lender requirements.
-Let’s take a look at some of the most common types of loans used to finance condo purchases.
+The type of mortgage you can and should use to finance a condo will depend largely on how you wish to use the property (as a primary residence or investment property), your financial situation and whether the condo meets specific lender requirements.

-• USDA loan: The U.S. Department of Agriculture offers USDA loans to eligible U.S. citizens and legal permanent residents in rural areas.
-Loan requirements depend on several factors, including your geographic location, income, DTI and credit score.
-Rocket Mortgage doesn’t currently offer USDA loans.
+The U.S. Department of Agriculture offers USDA loans to eligible U.S. citizens and legal permanent residents in rural areas.
+Condo loan requirements depend on several factors, including your geographic location, income, DTI and credit score.

 Tips For Buying A Condominium